PhD Intern– Industrial Software, 3D Graphics, Compilers, Knowledge Graphs

 Here’s the right internship opportunity for You!

-Join our research group Automation Engineering located in Princeton, NJ, for a 3 – 9 month internship, and investigate, design and develop software for engineers in diverse application areas such as advanced manufacturing in smart factories, smart grid, intelligent transportation systems, and robotics.
+Join our research group Automation Engineering located in Princeton, NJ, for a summer internship starting in May 2019, and investigate, design and develop software for engineers in diverse application areas such as advanced manufacturing in smart factories, smart grid, intelligent transportation systems, and robotics.
 Our close contact to different business units in Siemens provides the opportunity to contribute to and gain experience in real industrial applications.
 During this internship, you will experience the excitement and challenges of industrial research.
 An internship with Siemens Corporate Technology is a great opportunity for students to gain real world experience in a diverse work environment.

 For nearly 170 years, pioneering technologies, and the business models developed from them, have been the foundation of Siemens’ success.
 Our central research and development unit, Corporate Technology (CT) plays an important role in this.
 Together with its global network of experts, CT is a strategic partner to Siemens’ operative units.
 It provides important services along the entire value chain – from research and development to production and quality assurance, as well as optimized business processes.
 The support provided to the businesses in their research and development activities is ideally balanced with CT’s own future-oriented research.
 Siemens’ central research and development arm sees itself as a strategic partner to the company’s businesses.
 It plays a key role in achieving and maintaining leading competitive positions in the fields of electrification and automation while at the same time helping Siemens fully tap into the growth field of digitalization.